William Crawley

-William Crawley, MRIA, is a Belfast-born BBC journalist and broadcaster.
+William Crawley is a Belfast-born BBC journalist and broadcaster.
 He is the presenter of Talkback, a daily radio programme on BBC Radio Ulster, and he is a presenter of Sunday on BBC Radio 4.
 He has also made several television series for BBC Northern Ireland.

 Early life

 William Hugh Galloway Crawley was born and raised in North Belfast.
 He was educated at Grove Primary School, Dunlambert Secondary School, Belfast Royal Academy and Queen's University, where he studied Philosophy (B.A., M.Phil.).
 He read Theology (M.Div.) at Princeton Theological Seminary.
 In 1999 Crawley was awarded a PhD by Queen's for a thesis on the epistemology of the American philosopher Alvin Plantinga.

 Prior to his career in the media, Crawley worked as a university lecturer in Philosophy and Theology.
 Having been licensed, then subsequently ordained into the ministry of the Presbyterian Church in Ireland in the mid-1990s, he worked as assistant minister in First Presbyterian Church, New York City, and Fisherwick Presbyterian Church, Belfast, before serving as Presbyterian chaplain at the University of Ulster.
 He later resigned from the ordained ministry and from membership of the church before beginning his career as a journalist.
 He has described himself as "a lapsed Protestant."